the church's morning prayer

 Many hundreds of thousands of priests and religious have promised under pain of sin to pray each morning today's Gospel reading, Zechariah's canticle, as part of praying the Liturgy of the Hours.
-I promised to do this decades ago, and by God's grace I have kept my promise.
+I promised to do this over twenty-five years ago, and by God's grace I have kept my promise.

 The Church so emphasizes Zechariah's prophecy because:

 - It is a prophecy, and prophets are part of the foundation of the Church (Eph 2:20).

 - Zechariah prayed this prayer when he was "filled with the Holy Spirit" (Lk 1:67).
 May we also be filled with the Holy Spirit when we pray it.

 - This prophecy teaches us that each morning should remind us that Jesus is "the Dayspring" (Lk 1:78), the Dawn, the Light of the world (Jn 8:12).